The Professional Bio

 - Successfully created multiple streams of income focusing on becoming a support system for military spouses, a service sadly missing at the time.

 - Her husband medically retired from the military, and to figure out where to go next, they pulled out a map and said this place is halfway between Athens (UGA) and Dahlonega (NGSCU).
 And off they went.

-- Earned her MBA and walked across the stage at graduation seven months pregnant with their first (and only) son.
+- She earned her MBA and walked across the stage at graduation seven months pregnant with their first (and only) son.

-- Entered the corporate world alongside most of her classmates because it seemed like the path she was supposed to follow.
+- She entered the corporate world alongside most of her classmates because it seemed like the path she was supposed to follow.

-- Over the next ten years, she missed being in the world of entrepreneurship and having an impact on small businesses.
+- Over the next ten years, she missed being in the world of entrepreneurship and impacting small businesses.

-- In 2020, she ventured back out on her own and began working with multiple smaller companies, including Veteran-owned businesses.
+- In 2020, she ventured out independently and began working with multiple smaller companies, including Veteran-owned businesses.
 Immediately, she knew she had found her sweet spot again.